thussenthan/letterboxd-analyze/README.md

 By default this will search for `reviews.csv`, `ratings.csv`, `diary.csv`, and the `deleted/*.csv` exports inside the most recent `letterboxd-*-utc/` archive, falling back to files in the current directory if none are found.
 Use `--reviews`, `--ratings`, `--diary`, `--deleted-reviews`, or `--deleted-diary` to point at specific paths.

-This reports rating mismatches, duplicate review ratings, and deleted diary/review entries that are missing from their corresponding primary exports.
+This reports rating mismatches across diary/ratings/reviews, duplicate review ratings, duplicate diary entries on the same date, deleted diary/review entries missing from primary exports, diary rewatch consistency, and a final success line when all checks pass.

 ## Repository Layout

-- `artifacts/residuals_top.csv` – detailed view of the largest residuals when the enrichment script runs.
+- `artifacts/scatter.png` – scatter plot output from the comparison script.
+- `artifacts/residuals_top.png` – residual plot output from the comparison script.

 ## Friendly Scraping Notice